TiagoRodrigues1/tiago.dev/README.md

 - [x] Make Bookmark list component
 - [x] Make cards smaller
 - [ ] Bookmarks page in mobile should show the bookmarks bar
+- [ ] Fix weird bug, not being able to select bookmarks on side bar
+- [x] SideBar style selected should be white